jeanravenclaw/linkitz/README.md

 ![Original Google icon in Opera GX](i/../public/i/samples/GoogleOriginal.png)

 If you want to use a different icon instead, you can use linkitz to create a redirect link that has your desired image as an icon.
+After a couple of seconds, you can go straight to Google as normal.

 ![New Google icon in Opera GX](i/../public/i/samples/GoogleNew.png)